Magnolia-Fi/btc-testkit/README.md

-# Bitcoin Regtest Environment
+# btc-testkit

-A fully-featured Bitcoin regtest environment using Docker Compose.
+A Bitcoin regtest environment using Docker Compose.
 This setup provides everything you need to develop and test Bitcoin applications in a controlled environment.

 ## Features